 - Heavy lifting

-- Shoulder muscle weakness, especially when lifting the arm
+- Shoulder weakness, especially when lifting the arm

 - Popping or clicking sounds when the shoulder is moved

 The doctor will ask about your symptoms and health history.
 An exam will be done.
 The shoulder will be checked.